eli-johnson-04/TheFlightCrew/README.md

 # No Room for Air-or
 This project features an SFML executable that uses a dataset of 129,455 flight reviews to give a user the best recommendation for an inputted source and destination city.
-It will show all of the airlines that fly the route, ranked by overall score (/ 10), as well as averaged ratings (/ 5) for a variety of aspects of the in-flight experience.
+It will show all of the airlines that fly the route, ranked by overall score (out of 10), as well as averaged ratings (out of 5) for a variety of aspects of the in-flight experience.
 All of the reviews are from real people.

 ## Table of Contents
 [Airline Processing](https://github.com/eli-johnson-04/TheFlightCrew/tree/main/Airline%20Processing) - Contains the backend for the program that processes the formatted reviews.
 The Processor class contains the Hash Map and the Splay Tree and handles all data operations.\